 Coverage results filters: JetBrains Rider applies these filters to coverage results (coverage tree) after the coverage session is over.
 Use them to exclude nodes you don't want to see at the moment.

-You can configure the filters on thepage of JetBrains Rider options Ctrl+Alt+S.
+You can configure the filters on thepage of JetBrains Rider settings Ctrl+Alt+S.